Geometaphors/Geometaphors/index.md

   gtag('config', 'G-1YZHSGQYW1');
 </script>
 ## Welcome to Geometaphors
-This study aims to document gendered and sexual language in the geosciences.
-Led by the Pico Group at University California Santa Cruz, this anonymous 5-minute survey will be analyzed for an undergraduate senior thesis.
+This study aims to find out more about gendered, sexist, and sexual language in the geosciences.

 # <em> <a href="https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_0jpXkdWUck2nUvI" target="_blank" style="color:#EC5578;">Take the (3-min) survey!</a> </em>
 <br>